DanielVanNoord/AlpacaDiscoveryTests/README.md

 This is an example .Net Server and Client.
 This includes a .Net Standard 2.0 and .Net Framework 3.5 library that implements the protocols as well as several runtimes.
 The Net 3.5 was tested on Windows 7 and 10 and the Net Standard was tested via Net Core 2.0 on Windows, Linux (Ubuntu, Manjaro and Raspbian) and OSX.
 It was also tested on Android and IOS (example apps coming soon) via Xamarin.

 This Client example iterates over all network adapters on the system and sends the request to each broadcast address that it finds.
-This works much better then sending a single generic broadcast.
+This works much better than sending a single generic broadcast.

-These can be built with Visual Studio 2017 Community or via the dotnet commandline tools.
+These can be built with Visual Studio 2017 (or 2019) Community or via the dotnet command line tools.
 To publish a dotnet core example for a different platform use the dotnet publish command (https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-publish?tabs=netcore21).
 For example running the following command in the core Client or Server folder will create a Self Contained Deployment in a folder named linux for Linux x64: `dotnet publish --self-contained --runtime linux-x64 -o linux`.
 See https://docs.microsoft.com/en-us/dotnet/core/rid-catalog for target platforms.

 ## Python
 This is an example Python 3 Client and Server.
 This requires the netifaces package for the Client.
 This can be installed with `pip (or pip3) install netifaces`.
 This was tested on  Windows, Linux (Ubuntu, Manjaro and Raspbian) and OSX.
 They can be run with the normal Python command.

 There is one line in the server that must be removed on Windows and included for Linux or OSX.
 This handles a difference in the socket API across the different platforms.
 See the file for details.

 This Client iterates over all network adapters on the system and sends the request to each broadcast address that it finds.
-This works much better then sending a single generic broadcast.
+This works much better than sending a single generic broadcast.

 # Specification